Menumbok

 Menumbok is a sub-district in the west of the Malaysian state of Sabah which is also one of the three administrative parts of Kuala Penyu District.

-This town is also administered as a sub-district within the jurisdiction of the Kuala Penyu district and a minor port of the state of Sabah, which serves as the main gateway to the island of Labuan from the mainland.
+This town is administered as a sub-district within the jurisdiction of the Kuala Penyu district and is a minor port of the state of Sabah, which serves as a gateway to the island of Labuan from the mainland.